dlang/DIPs/DIPs/DIP1xxx.md

 Each `static assert` in the block statement, including those in unrolled `static foreach`statements and satisfied `static if`statements, must pass for the template to be a viable overload.

-This also applies to constraints on template functions, methods, classes and structs.
+This also applies to constraints on template functions, methods, classes, interfaces, structs and unions.

 The optional constraint message can be used to provide a more easily uderstood description of why a constraint has not been met.